-It’s easy to confuse APR (annual percentage rate) and APY (annual percentage yield).
-They sound the same, and both involve interest.
+It can be easy to confuse APR (annual percentage rate) and APY (annual percentage yield).
+They sound similar and both involve interest.
 But be careful; they aren’t interchangeable.
 Knowing the difference can help you manage your money and make you a wiser borrower.
 With that in mind, here are some of the key differences between APR and APY.

 The Major Difference: Compound Interest

 Compound interest is calculated on a loan or deposit using two factors: the principal balance and the accumulated interest from previous periods.
-So, it’s earned on top of existing interest.
+So, compound interest is earned on top of existing interest.

-Here is the formula to calculate how much you’ll make using compound interest:
+Here is the formula to calculate how much you’ll make with compounding interest:

-- B: Ending balance, including the future value of the investment or loan and interest
+- B: This is the ending balance, including the future value of the investment or loan and interest.

-- N: Number of times the interest on an investment or loan compounds in a year
+- N: The number of times the interest on an investment or loan compounds in a year.

-- T: Length of time you’ll have the investment or loan
+- T: The length of time you’ll have the investment or loan.

 Let’s say you deposit $6,500 into a savings account.
 There is an annual interest rate of 3%, and it’s compounded monthly for 4 years.
 If we put those values into the formula, we get:

-APR and APY are important calculations when you are shopping for loans.
-Knowing how an APR and APY are calculated can be vital to shopping for a mortgage.
+APR and APY are important formulas to keep in mind when you’re shopping for loans.
+Knowing how APR and APY are calculated can help you determine which option will save you money over time.

 If you want to check your possible mortgage payment, you can also use a mortgage calculator.

-You’ll need to know the expected fees and interests on a possible loan to calculate the APR.
+You’ll need to know the expected fees and interest on a possible loan to calculate the APR.

 Once you have those two numbers, you can begin:

-- First, take the fees and total interest you will need to pay over the course of the loan.
+- First, take the fees and total interest you’ll need to pay over the course of the loan.
 Add them together.